 Brian is married to the former Mollie Lane Jackson, and they have three really awesome kids.
 In his spare time, Brian enjoys woodworking, restoring vintage campers, playing the banjo, and cycling.
 He is the author of “The Theological Implications of Climate Control: Reflections on the Seasons of Faith,” which is exactly what it sounds like, a really long-winded book destined for clearance racks everywhere.
 He and his family love Trinity, and would love for you to come see what we’re all about.

 Rev. Nathan Carden joined Trinity as the Associate Pastor for Outreach and Contact Worship in June 2012.
 A native of Andalusia, AL, Nathan grew up in Waycross, GA as the son and grandson of pastors.
-He earned a B.S. in Communication Studies and an M.A. in Religion (theological studies) from Trevecca Nazarene University in Nashville, TN and went on to complete a Master of Divinity degree at Vanderbilt Divinity School and is pursuing his D.Min. in the Beeson program at Asbury Theological Seminary.
-Nurtured in the faith within the Church of the Nazarene, Nathan was received as an elder in the North Alabama Conference in June of 2012.
-Prior to serving at Trinity, Nathan led the contemporary worship service at FUMC of Pell City, AL. He also served in various roles at churches in TN, FL and GA.
+He is a graduate of Trevecca Nazarene University (B.S. & M.A.) in Nashville, TN.
+Nathan earned his M.Div. at Vanderbilt Divinity School and is pursuing his D.Min. in the Beeson program at Asbury Theological Seminary.
+Nurtured in the faith within the Church of the Nazarene, Nathan and his family joined the North Alabama Con. of the United Methodist Church in 2010.
+Prior to serving in North Alabama, he served in a variety of roles at churches in TN, FL and GA.
 Nathan serves as mentor to new clergy and on the conference Board of Ordained Ministry.